riteshratn/Onine-Shop-Node.js/README.md

 3. Run 'npm start'

 ### Create a http server that provides APIs for an Ecommerce platform like Amazon.
+* Admin can add products, read products, edit products, and delete products.
+* User can buy the products after adding the products to the cart.
 * When a user registers, they should receive an email.
 There should also be option for email verification.
 * Store the user in the database.
 * Later validate the password with encrypted password stored in database